 COMMENDEES 2018-19: Jon is an Officer and Recycling Instructor at HMP Maghaberry.
-He is Commended for his “immensely positive impact on a large number of prisoners” through his work transforming the prison’s approach to recycling, creating effective opportunities for prisoners as well as making a valuable economic contribution.
+He is Commended for transforming the prison’s approach to recycling, creating employment opportunities for prisoners, and making a valuable economic and environmental contribution.

 [Report based on original nomination and any supporting materials submitted to the Trust]

 Initial Nominator Keiran Magennis, a Governor and Unit Manager, describes how Jon, as lead officer in the Prisons Recycling Unit at HMP Maghaberry in Northern Ireland, has taken on prisoners many believed ‘had no chance of being rehabilitated and whose only goal in life was to disrupt the prison regime.’
 With ‘enthusiasm and tenacity (not to mention resilience)’ he has delivered tangible improvements in their attitude and lifestyle, turning around the lives of many prisoners while offering ‘purposeful, constructive and rewarding activities.’
 He adds that Jon ‘is a perfect example of what a modern day prison officer should be and an outstanding role model for all staff.’

 The numbers are impressive, too.
 In just six months last year, recycling 11 tonnes of scrap metal, 8.6 tonnes of paper and cardboard, as well as 9.5 tonnes of plastics, led to savings on skip charges alone of around £11,000.
 Kieran says,

 ‘Jon typifies what our prison is all about.
 That is, a modern, forward thinking prison which has the offender at its core and uses a whole prison approach to better the lives of prisoners and their families whilst protecting the most vulnerable in society.’